veeracs/postmessage/README.md

 </code>
 </pre>

-Message data from the CNID client
+Messages/data from the CNID client
 ---------------------------------

 On the brand site, the <b>postMessageCallback</b> handler setup can expect to receive the following properties on the data object passed from the <b>CNID client</b>.